jake83741/vnc-lm/README.md

 /model model:granite3-dense:8b-instruct-q8_0 system_prompt: You are a helpful assistant. temperature: 0.4
 ```

 The bot creates a new thread upon successful model loading and sends a confirmation notification.
-The `/model` command only works in main channels, not threads.
-Thread names are automatically generated from keywords in your initial prompt.
 To switch models within a thread, use `+` followed by any distinctive part of the model name:

 ```console
 # model switching examples